-An antique farm bell attached next to your back door is an accessory that is sure to cause waves of nostalgia in almost everyone who sees it.
-A century ago, long before cell phones, farmers' wives used these bells to call the family into the house for a meal.
-The bell's tone would echo throughout the fields and could be heard several acres away.
+An antique farm bell next to your back door is an accessory that's sure to cause waves of nostalgia.
+A century ago, long before cell phones, farmers' wives used these bells to call the family into the house for mealtime, and the bell's tone would echo throughout the fields and could be heard several acres away.
+Although these bells aren't as needed as they once were, collectors and preservationists love finding these old relics and bringing them back to the farm settings where they belong.

 Parts of a Basic Bell

-All bells are made basically the same way and include the same parts.
+All bells are made basically the same way and have the same parts.
 These include:

 How Bells Were Made

-Bellfounding dates to the fourth or fifth century in Europe.
-Some of the first farm bells have been found on the top of Scandinavian barns where they were rung to call the farmers in from the fields at the end of the day.
+Bellfounding dates to as early as the fourth or fifth century in Europe.
+In fact, some of the first farm bells have been found on the top of Scandinavian barns, where they were rung to call the farmers in from the fields at the end of the day.

-Traditionally bells were made of a special bronze, consisting of about 23% tin.
-This alloy is known as bell metal and gives the best tones.
-The bell would be cast, mouth down, in a special two part mold.
+Traditionally, bells were made of a special bronze, consisting of about 23% tin.
+This alloy is better known as bell metal and creates the best tones.
+When created, these bells would be cast, mouth down, in a special two-part mold.
 The mold would be buried in a casting pit and then the hot bell metal would be poured into the mold and cooled.
-Today bells are most often cast in two parts and then soldered together.
+Today bells are most often cast in two parts and then soldered together as the conveniences of modern manufacturing have eliminated the need for as many handmade elements.

 Identifying an Antique Farm Bell

 Bells were used for many things in the past.
-There were church bells, fire bells, and school bells, as well as farm bells.
-It can be difficult to identify one from another if you are not an experienced bell collector.
+There were church bells, fire bells, dinner bells, and school bells, as well as farm bells.
+It can be difficult to identify them if you're not an experienced bell collector, as antique bells tend to all look very similar to one another.

 - Church bells were most often very large and placed in the bell tower of the church.